Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 COMEDY~\citep{chen2025compress} uses an LLM to generate and compress memory: it extracts session-specific memories from past conversations and then condenses them into a compact representation of key events, the user profile, and relationship changes.
 MemAgent~\citep{yu2025memagent} and MEM1~\citep{zhou2025mem1learningsynergizememory} both process long inputs sequentially by rewriting and updating a compact memory state at each step: MemAgent updates a summarized memory after each chunk, while MEM1 uses reinforcement learning \cite{zhang2025surveyrein} to maintain a fixed-length internal state tagged by <IS></IS> that replaces itself in the next prompt.
 AgentFold~\citep{ye2025agentfold} proactively folds interaction history into multi-scale summaries plus the latest full turn, slowing critical information loss while reducing token usage.

-By retaining a compact memory in the prompt rather than the full history, these methods reduce the effective context length the LLM needs to attend to, thereby improving long-context performance while decreasing computational cost and increasing efficiency. \paragraph{Latent Memory.} Besides textual working memory, recent work also lets an agent keep its state in latent form, such as hidden activations or KV caches.
-This kind of memory is not shown as text, but it can be read and updated by the model.
-In many cases it is much cheaper than storing and re-reading the full interaction history, and thus is attractive for efficient agents.
+By retaining a compact memory in the prompt rather than the full history, these methods reduce the effective context length the LLM needs to attend to, thereby improving long-context performance while decreasing computational cost and increasing efficiency.

-One group of methods builds \textbf{compact latent memory} by compressing long contexts into a small set of activations in KV space.
-Activation Beacon~\citep{zhang2024long} partitions the context into chunks and fine-grained units, interleaves beacon tokens by a compression ratio, and uses progressive compression to distill layer-wise KV activations into the beacons, which are accumulated as latent memory while raw-token activations are discarded.
-MemoRAG~\citep{qian2025memorag} performs memory formation by inserting memory tokens after each window as information carriers of global memory in KV space, and updating a memory-token KV cache across windows with separate weight matrices; the compact global memory can later be reused (e.g., as retrieval clues).

-A second group maintains an \textbf{external pool of latent memory} and integrates it into the backbone LLM via attention at inference time, enabling reuse of stored information across steps and episodes.
-MemoryLLM~\citep{wang2024memoryllm} maintains a fixed-size memory pool of memory tokens updated via self-update, enabling reuse of stored latent knowledge without lengthening the prompt.
-M+~\citep{wang2025m+} adds a GPU/CPU two-tier long-term memory with a co-trained retriever that fetches only a few relevant memory tokens per layer, and Memory$^3$~\citep{yang2024memory3} encodes a KB as sparse explicit key–value memory injected into attention at decoding time to avoid repeated document reading.

-A third group lets latent memory be \textbf{a separate neural module} that can learn online together with the agent.
-Titans~\citep{behrouz2024titans} builds latent memory by updating a neural memory module at test time, writing only when prediction error is high and skipping updates otherwise.
-MemGen~\citep{zhang2025memgen} constructs latent memories via an RL-trained memory trigger and a memory weaver that produces compact latent memory tokens as the stored representation.

-Strictly speaking, some of the methods above are proposed as general memory modules for LLMs rather than full agent frameworks.
-However, from the view of efficient agent memory, they play the same role: they compress long interaction histories into compact latent states, update these states only when needed, and expose them to the policy through attention or simple interfaces.
-This allows an agent to keep and reuse long-horizon information without replaying the entire textual trajectory at each step.

-\begin{summarybox}[]{Working Memory} \begin{itemize}[leftmargin=0.5em] \item \textbf{Advantages}: The working memory is directly conditioned upon during generation, eliminating the latency and overhead associated with external retrieval or repeated encoding. \item \textbf{Disadvantages}: Expanding the working set leads to computational growth for textual memory or increased memory footprint for latent states, and risks performance degradation due to information dilution in long contexts. \item \textbf{Applicable Scenarios}: Textual memory is best for logic-heavy tasks within moderate context limits, while latent memory suits efficiency-critical applications requiring the reuse of historical states without re-processing. \end{itemize} \end{summarybox}